Peptide Half-Life Tracking

 What is the half-life of Semaglutide?

 The DailyMed prescribing label for WEGOVY describes semaglutide as having an elimination half-life of approximately 1 week.
 Other clinical pharmacokinetic references commonly express that as about 165 hours.
-Treat this as a reference value for tracking math, not a personalized clearance prediction.
+Treat this as a reference value for tracking math.

 When does Semaglutide reach steady state?